 It sounds like a fantasy of Audrey II, the colorful man-eating plant from the Little Shop of Horrors movie: Israeli scientists have developed a new device that taps into the stem of a tree and when water levels are low, the tree can text a message, email the farmer, or turn on the irrigation tap to water itself.

-Measuring electric conductivity inside the tree, a parameter of water stress, the Israeli researchers Eran Raveh and Arieh Nadler from the Volcani Institute of Agriculture, say that Californian citrus and mango farmers, banana plantations and vintners have already expressed interest in the technology, which can be programmed by the farmers themselves.
+Measuring electric conductivity inside the tree, a parameter of water stress, the Israeli researchers Eran Raveh and Arieh Nadler from the Volcani Institute Agricultural Research Organization say that Californian citrus and mango farmers, banana plantations and vintners have already expressed interest in the technology, which can be programmed by the farmers themselves.

 Now developing it into a product, Raveh tells ISRAEL21c that it will take about three to four years until the novel device is on the shelves: “We have a water crisis here in Israel and need a way to irrigate more accurately,” says Raveh.

-The device, still without a name, will save farmers up to 30 to 40 percent in water use, he calculates.
+The device will save farmers up to 30 to 40 percent in water use, he calculates.
 “The idea is that we were trying to find a way to give water more accurately to the trees.
 Usually [devices today] measure soil water content.”